Amir Sends Congratulations To President Of Korea

 Date

-Doha: The Amir HH sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to President of the Republic of Korea HE Yoon Suk Yeol on the anniversary of his country's Liberation Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Thursday a cable of congratulations to President of the Republic of Korea Yoon Suk Yeol on the anniversary of his country's Liberation Day.

 Legal Disclaimer: